 This year's inductees from Georgia Tech's School of Chemical and Biomolecular Engineering are:

-James Robert (Bob) Sanders, ChE 1959 (Engineering Hall of Fame)
+James Robert (Bob) Spencer, ChE 1959 (Engineering Hall of Fame)

-Retired Chief of Pathology, Sarasota Memorial Hospital Retired Managing
+Retired Chief of Pathology, Sarasota Memorial Hospital; Retired Managing Partner, Sarapath Diagnostics

 After graduating from Georgia Tech, Bob worked for two years in the polymer research and development division of the Monsanto Corporation.
 He then earned a degree in medicine from the University of Florida, graduating first in his class.
 Over the next five years, he served in the United States Public Health Service at the Centers for Disease Control and Prevention in Atlanta.
 He also completed his medical residency in the Osler Medical Service at Johns Hopkins Hospital in Baltimore and the Pathology Department of the University of Alabama in Birmingham.